maxpoletaev/dendy/README.md

 <img src="screenshots.png" alt="Screenshots">

-## WebAssembly Build
+## WebAssembly

-WebAssembly version for modern browsers is available at https://maxpoletaev.github.io/dendy/.
-It runs smoothly in modern browsers, though it does not support netplay in its current form. (there was an [experimental][wasm-netplay] implementation of netplay over WebRTC, but it was too slow and unreliable to be usable).
+The WASM-compiled version for modern browsers is available at https://maxpoletaev.github.io/dendy/.
+It runs surprisingly smooth, though it does not support netplay in its current form (there was an [experimental][wasm-netplay] implementation of it over WebRTC, but it was too slow and unreliable to be usable).

 [wasm-netplay]: https://drive.google.com/file/d/1r3ZY20L168u3djRMWA_KLMrY0eIr1ify/view?usp=sharing